insoln/mm-oidc/docs/USER_GUIDE.md

 3. **Ingress / Service** – expose the proxy via your preferred ingress controller, ensuring sticky sessions and TLS termination live at the edge.
 4. **Plugin config** – set Mattermost’s `SiteURL` to the proxy host and keep the plugin’s redirect URL aligned (e.g., `https://chat.example.com/plugins/com.mm.oidc/callback`).
-5. **CI validation** – bake the Playwright regression into your pipeline by running `./scripts/test-proxy-all.sh` against a staging namespace (requires port-forwarding or an exposed endpoint).

 ### Proxy limitations

 - JSON API clients that send `Accept: application/json` bypass the redirect by design; keep legacy automation pointed at the upstream `/api/v4` endpoints.